 The experience of being at the Foundry Golf Club revolves around the original buildings that rest along Fine Creek.
 This clubhouse setting is unlike any other and provides inspiration to the entire property.

-According to the following Club document the Foundry Building was a first established in the early 1800's by a group of entrepreneurial investors:
+According to the following Club document the Foundry Building was first established in the early 1800's by a group of entrepreneurial investors: